MrMaksimize/docker-airflow/README.md

     python3 commander.py up Sequential

-This command will pull the referenced image from Dockerhub, and create a webserver container
+This command will pull the referenced image from Dockerhub, and create a webserver container.

 ## Usage